The name Florer is from that region of northern France called Normandy

 - Carlos Florer, aged 49, who settled in America from London, in 1904

-- Salvatore Florer, who emigrated to the United States, in 1919
+- Salvatore Florer, who immigrated to the United States, in 1919

 Contemporary Notables of the name Florer (post 1700)